QubesOS/qubes-doc/user/how-to-guides/how-to-use-block-storage-devices.rst

 -----------------------

-The command-line tool you may use to mount whole USB drives or their partitions is ``qvm-block``, a shortcut for ``qvm-device block``.
+The command-line tool you may use to mount whole USB drives or their partitions is ``qvm-block``, a shortcut for :option:`qvm-device block`.

 ``qvm-block`` won’t recognise your device by any given name, but rather the device-node the sourceVM assigns.
 So make sure you have the drive available in the sourceVM, then list the available block devices (step 1.) to find the corresponding device-node.